PavelPZ/riverpod_navigator/examples/riverpod_navigator_idea/README.md

 ## Source code

-The best documentation is the simple source code.
+The best documentation is a simple source code.

 To better understand it, see the following matrix (regarding generic x app specific, dart code x flutter code):